HerFri/Judo-The-Gentle-Way/README.md

 ![hyperlinkphilosophy](https://github.com/HerFri/Judo-The-Gentle-Way/blob/main/readmeimages/hyperlinkphil.PNG?raw=true)
 ![hyperlinkcontact](https://github.com/HerFri/Judo-The-Gentle-Way/blob/main/readmeimages/hyperlinkcontact.PNG?raw=true)

-For marking the end of a section, all sections are divided by a `<hr>`-element.

 ## History section
 The history section consists of an image of the founder of judo next to a textbox including information about the history of judo.
 ![historysection](https://github.com/HerFri/Judo-The-Gentle-Way/blob/main/readmeimages/historysection.PNG?raw=true)